 Electricity comes from power stations, the wind, the sun, water and seriously, even animal poop!
 Whoa, who would have thought that animal poop could make electricity?

 Electricity is a type of energy that can build up in one place or flow from one place to another.
-When electricity gathers in one place it is known as static electricity, which means that it doesn’t move and electricity that does move is called current electricity.

 Electric current is measured in amperes, called amps for short.